la2050/archive/_projects/2016/putting-the-human-back-into-business.md

   - Publicity/awareness
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  The integrated Learning annex is spearheaded by strategist, Bryce Brown, and clinical neuropsychologist, Michelle Conover, Ph.D., to create high-impact learning experiences for companies, organizations, and institutions interested in getting the most of our their people.
+Our approach is 'people over policy', so we create options for executives, decision-makers, and managers that put human capabilities in the driver's seat.
+We deliver programming in-person or virtually.
 project_impact: >-
   ["Measures of cultural and global economic influence (“soft power”)","Minority- and women-owned firms","Percentage of graduates from local